Physics Education Research Group (UMD)

 -- Clarity and completeness.
 (5 pts -- for group report)

-Did they explain your experiment so that someone could reproduce it?
+Did they explain the experiment so that someone else could reproduce it?

 -- Persuasiveness.
 (5 pts -- for group report)